KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

-# Prices (In development)
+# Prices

-::: tip
+::: tip Important Notice

 The Prices Antara Module is currently in development.

-The specifics of the implementation are also subject to change.
-This document is a Work In Progress.
+The specifics of the implementation are subject to change.

+Please reach out to the Komodo team for more information before attempting to use this module in a production environment.

 :::

 ## Introduction

+The Prices Antara Module offers a decentralized and incentivized margin-trading system on a Smart Chain.
+This allows users to open long and short leveraged positions against the "House" (the module itself).

+##### The Prices Modules Requires a Separate Technology Called a DTO

+The creation of the Prices Antara Module required the existence of a separate Antara-based module that provides trustless and decentralized price feeds.
+The Komodo community calls this separate type of module a "Decentralized Trustless Oracle," or DTO for brevity.

-The Prices Antara module implements a decentralized, incentivized margin trading system on a Smart Chain; allows users to open long and short leveraged positions against the House (the module itself).
-It required the existence of a completely trustless and decentralized price feed module (DTO - A decentralized trustless oracle).
-So the DTO was implemented by piggybacking on [timestamp consensus rules](https://medium.com/@jameslee777/decentralized-trustless-oracles-dto-by-piggybacking-on-timestamp-consensus-rules-2adce34d67b6).
-It works by requiring the miners of the Smart Chain to include the required off-chain data as a part of OP_RETURN of the coinbase transaction (The transaction that pays the block reward to the miner).
-The validation of the off-chain data is part of the consensus rules and if the data is false, the block will be rejected by the network, which incentivizes the miner to be truthful.
-To achieve consensus, all nodes allow an error of about 1% in the reported data.
-The DTO provides the required Price feed.
-For markets like `AMZN/KMD` that don’t exist in real life, [synthetic prices](#an-explanation-on-synthetic-prices-and-their-calculation) can be used.
+In order to create the trustless and decentralized price feeds, Komodo's DTO technology relies on [timestamp consensus rules](https://medium.com/@jameslee777/decentralized-trustless-oracles-dto-by-piggybacking-on-timestamp-consensus-rules-2adce34d67b6).

+The DTO requires the miners of the Smart Chain to include the required off-chain data as a part of the OP\_RETURN of the coinbase transaction (the transaction that pays the block reward to the miner).

+The validation of the off-chain data is part of the consensus rules.
+If the data is false, the block is rejected by the network, which incentivizes the miner to be truthful.
+To achieve consensus, all nodes allow for an error margin of approximately `1%` in the reported data.

+The DTO provides the required price feed.
+For markets, such as `AMZN/KMD`, that do not exist in real life, the DTO offers [synthetic prices](#an-explanation-on-synthetic-prices-and-their-calculation).

-The Prices module can retrieve prices of stocks and cryptocurrencies through the Antara Customization Parameters [ac_stocks](../antara-setup/antara-customizations.md#ac-stocks) and [ac_prices](../antara-setup/antara-customizations.md#ac-prices) respectively.
-It can also extract data from a web source that can be accessed using the `http/https` protocols and return the data as a json object using the [ac_feeds](../antara-setup/antara-customizations.md#ac-feeds) parameter.
+The Prices module can retrieve prices of stocks and cryptocurrencies through the Antara Customization Parameters [ac\_stocks](../antara-setup/antara-customizations.md#ac-stocks) and [ac\_prices](../antara-setup/antara-customizations.md#ac-prices) respectively.
+It can also extract data from a web source that can be accessed using the `http/https` protocols and return the data as a json object using the [ac\_feeds](../antara-setup/antara-customizations.md#ac-feeds) parameter.
 It also has a pre-configured feed that always retrieves values for the pairs: `BTC_USD`, `BTC_EUR` and `BTC_GBP`

 A player opens a position with the desired betting amount and leverage.
 They can close the position anytime and receive the current equity that is in a non negative state.
 When the loss of a player is close to exceeding their position, it is liquidated by incentivized users who will receive a small percentage.